-Memory Protection - Extensions running within the kernel address space may potentially access and modify any data within the kernel and violate the memory protections enforced on user processes as well as the integrity of kernel data structures and code.
-The type safety of Popcorn prevents extension code from forging pointers to arbitrary addresses or casting pointers to arbitrary types.
+pointers to arbitrary types.
 Therefore, by controlling the pointers passed to extension code, the parts of the kernel address space that may be accessed by an extension can be finely controlled.

 Another issue raised by passing pointers to extensions is the possibility that memory referenced by a pointer may be deallocated or reused by the core kernel.
 Extension code cannot be trusted to stop using pointers to such memory after reuse or deallocation.
 Consequently, some form of garbage collection must be used to safely manage memory referenced by extensions.
 The current safe extensions implementation does not do such garbage collection, but defers deallocation of memory objects until all extensions referencing them are unloaded from the kernel's address space.

-CPU Protection - Extension code may potentially execute for unbounded periods of time, taking control of the system.
+CPU protection.
+Extension code may potentially execute for unbounded periods of time, taking control of the system.
 SafeX requires that applications reserve CPU time for extensions before they are executed.
-SafeX enforces time limits by aborting execution of extension code that exceeds its reservation.
+SafeX enforces time limits by aborting the execution of extension code that exceeds its reservation.
 In this way, SafeX can limit the total amount of CPU time given to and used by extensions.
-The CPU time used by an extension is charged to the associated application so that the total CPU time consumed on the behalf of the application is considered in its scheduling.
+The CPU time used by an extension is charged to the associated application so that the total CPU time consumed on behalf of the application is considered in its scheduling.
 SafeX tracks extension execution time by decrementing a counter at each system timer interrupt.